Darjusch/Chirp_ESP32/sensor_via_mqtt/README.md

 RAIN_PIN 32 // Digital pin connected to Rain sensor

-## On our DigitalOcean instance ( Request Permission if you want to change something / Access it )
+## To modify the DigitalOcean instance which hosts the MQTT broker ( Request Permission if you want to change something / Access it )

+## To setup your own instance on an RaspberryPI

 First connect to wifi:
 ```